Medicare Part D: Beneficiary premiums

 In 2020, the average monthly Part D premium across all plans was $27.
 Premiums for stand-alone PDPs are 3 times higher than premiums for MA-PDs, as Medicare Advantage plans often use federal rebates to reduce premiums for drug coverage.
 Enrollees typically pay their premiums directly to plans, though they may opt to have their premiums automatically deducted from their Social Security checks.

 Plans offer competitive premiums to attract enrollees.
 Premiums must cover the cost of both plan liability and the reinsurance subsidy.
 From 2017 to 2020, despite rising per capita drug spending, premiums decreased by 16%.
 Plans have been able to lower premiums by negotiating larger rebates from manufacturers and pharmacies.
 Between 2017 and 2020, the percentage of drug costs rebated back to plans increased from 22% to 28%.
-In addition, the standard benefit was changed in 2019 to increase mandatory manufacturer disco unts in the Coverage Gap.
+In addition, the standard benefit was changed in 2019 to increase mandatory manufacturer discounts in the Coverage Gap.

 Part D practices community rating, with all enrollees in a plan being assigned the same premium.
 Enrollees do pay more in premiums if they enroll in higher-than-average-cost plans or in plans that offer enhanced benefits.
 Like in Part B, higher-income enrollees are required to pay an additional premium amount.
 Low-income enrollees may have their premium reduced or eliminated if they qualify for the low-income premium subsidy.

 For 2022, costs for stand-alone Part D plans in the 10 major U.S. markets ranged from a low of $6.90-per-month (Dallas and Houston) to as much as $160.20-per-month (San Francisco).
 A study by the American Association for Medicare Supplement Insurance reported the lowest and highest 2022 Medicare Plan D costs for the top-10 markets.

+Retiree drug subsidy (RDS)

+Retiree Drug Subsidy (RDS) is a program that provides financial assistance to employers who offer prescription drug coverage to their retirees.
+The subsidy is a feature of Medicare Part D, designed to help retirees access affordable prescription medications.